spatie/fork/README.md

     );
 ```

-If you need to perform some cleanup in the child process after the callable has run, you can use the `after` method on a `Spatie\Fork\Fork` instance.
+If you need to perform some cleanup in the child task after the callable has run, you can use the `after` method on a `Spatie\Fork\Fork` instance.

-### Using `before` and `after` in the parent process.
+### Using `before` and `after` in the parent task.

-If you need to let the callable passed to `before` or `after` run in the parent process, then you need to pass that callable to the `parent` argument.
+If you need to let the callable passed to `before` or `after` run in the parent task, then you need to pass that callable to the `parent` argument.

 ```php
 use App\Models\User;